 Participating in a Clinical Trial

-Volunteer for a clinical study
+Volunteer for a study with Volunteer for Health:

 All clinical activities are overseen by the Institutional Review Board (IRB) to comply with ethical standards as well as government and institutional regulations.